Pilotguide9897/RegexTutor/Develop/gist.md

 `/^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/`

 As noted above, this regular expression does not use any back-references.
-Nonetheless, it may still be helpful to provide just a brief overview of what back-references are and how they work to understand _why_ they are not necessary in this particular expression.
+Regardless, it may still be helpful to provide just a brief overview of what back-references are and how they work to understand *why* they are not necessary in this particular expression.

 The use of back-references is a method of referring back to a previously matched group within the same regular expression pattern to allow for matching repeated patterns.
 Back-references take advantage of capturing groups (see [Grouping and Capturing](#grouping-and-capturing)) to easily refer to repeated patterns or to ensure that two parts of a pattern match the same text.
 Back-references are denoted by backslash followed by the number of the capturing group (e.g., `\2` refers to the second capturing group in the pattern).
 For this reason, back-references are commonly used for text validation, data extraction tasks, and in search and replace.
 Additionally, another common use of back-references is to check for the presence of repeated words when editing text, specifically using the regex `\b(\w+)\S+\1\b`.
 Since the regular expression above does not need to target repeated text, however, and urls do not typically include matching segments, back-references are not required when targeting our URLs.